dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Aggregation of individual distribution transactions at different times and two different services and wards.
 Meaning
 Xx

+xxx
+- Aggregations: aggregate, monthly customer demand can be aggregated across time periods and presented as a sum, for example the total annual quantity, but is not very meaningful.
+The quantities of different items for the same period of time cannot be meaningfully aggregated. xxx

 ###	Stock redistribution
 Xx